|

 }

 Fabric manipulation has applications in folding blankets, handling patient clothing, and protecting items with covers.
 It is challenging for robots to perform fabric manipulation since fabrics have infinite-dimensional configuration spaces, complex dynamics, and may be in folded or crumpled configurations with severe self-occlusions.
 Prior work on robotic fabric manipulation relies either on heavily engineered setups or learning-based approaches that create and train on robot-fabric interaction data.
-In this paper, we propose GPT-Fabric for the canonical tasks of fabric folding and smoothing, where GPT directly outputs an action informing a robot where to grasp and pull a fabric.
-We perform extensive experiments in simulation to test GPT-Fabric against prior state of the art methods for folding and smoothing.
+In this paper, we propose GPT-Fabric for the canonical tasks of fabric smoothing and folding, where GPT directly outputs an action informing a robot where to grasp and pull a fabric.
+We perform extensive experiments in simulation to test GPT-Fabric against prior state of the art methods for smoothing and folding.
 We obtain comparable or better performance to most methods even without explicitly training on a fabric-specific dataset (i.e., zero-shot manipulation).
-Furthermore, we apply GPT-Fabric in physical experiments over 12 folding and 10 smoothing rollouts.
+Furthermore, we apply GPT-Fabric in physical experiments over 10 smoothing and 12 folding rollouts.
 Our results suggest that GPT-Fabric is a promising approach for high-precision fabric manipulation tasks.

 International Symposium of Robotics Research (ISRR), 2024